mikzuit/fair-job-offer/README.md

 Second: avoid jobs market turned into marketing strategy.

-Third: avoid personal data (in resume) which is usually process to still password being spread over companies.
+Third: avoid personal data (in resume); which is usually process to steal passwords; being spread over companies.

 Fourth: To share with people looking for a job all the templates (Resume, Cover Letter, Footnotes) and text to copy/paste to tighten your rights.